Francisco Alarcón Estaba

 Francisco de Asís Alarcón Estaba (born January 4, 1950) is a Venezuelan writer, poet and editor.

-He was born with the name Francisco de Asís Alarcón Estaba, and is the son of Pedro Alarcón Lazarde and Rosario Estaba de Alarcón.

-Trajectory
+Career

 Popularly known as Francisco Alarcón, poet and writer whose years of reading, the beginning in romantic literature, transform him into Rolando or Rodrigo Díaz de Vivar, and take him to William Shakespeare, in his opinion, the great interpreter of nature human On that tour, he gives us Chronicles of Caracas, Tales of Gallero, poetry and essays.
 The intimate world in poems.
 The poet and writer assumes his commitment as a public intellectual, when faced with the need to understand, to see clearly, he catches the phenomena of the environment and his inner world, and then communicates what is seen and experienced.
 It is one of the prominent voices of the 80s generation in Venezuela and Latin America.
 Founder and editor of the Venezuelan digital newspaper, PUBLICACIONES FRANCISCO ALARCÖN in Caracas dated 2000.

 At age of 21, Alarcon completed his academic studies, earning a Doctorate in Economics and Social Sciences.

 In his Biographical essays Francisco Alarcón see us being work by famous poets and writers.
 Without a premeditated order their biographies take us to The Generation of the 98, The Generation of 27, and The "Modernism", and continues among others with Jules Verne, Victor Hugo, Charles Baudelaire, Walt Whitman, Mark Twain There is no order precipitated with the grace and depth emerging authors, in his poetry begins with rhymed verses and sonnets with sadness and humor.
 Then, free verse, and deviations from the Castilian meters, looking abyss, fears and ghosts, Exchange is intended for itself.